May 3, 2023

 Customer Strategist explains: “Incorporating digital CX strategy into a holistic customer journey plan can help companies move closer to frictionless, omnichannel customer experiences.”

 With that said, being aware of trends can allow you to maximize efforts and understand what tools are available for you to remain competitive.
-And part of remaining both relevant and competitive means picking and choosing which aspects of your business or digital product to modernize.
+Custom digital transformation is all about considering the end user and how your products or services can offer better performance.
+This means that part of remaining both relevant and competitive means picking and choosing which aspects of your business or digital product to modernize.
+Overhauling legacy systems can be costly.
+Strategic modernization requires careful planning.

 Digital transformation isn’t something you can implement in a one-and-done big fell swoop.
 In fact, big bang modernization is a surefire recipe for failure.
 Instead, by taking a strategic and iterative approach, you can choose specific problems to solve with digitization.
 Allowing for implementing your digital transformation strategy on an incremental basis means that your organization will reap the benefits of modernization and do so significantly faster.